SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/additional_features/fileupload.ja.md

 {{< /tab >}}
 {{< /tabpane >}}

-So the above example code helps to understand how we can upload a file using selenium.
+So the above example code helps to understand how we can upload a file using Selenium.